Introduction

 However for running a prodcuction grade cluster in cloud it’s better to use a managed service from providers such as GCP, AWS, Azure or DigitalOcean.

-For a local development or learning setup minikube is the easiest to start with and we will go through steps to setup a local minikube cluster.
+will go through steps to setup a local minikube cluster.

 A typical kubernetes deployments consists of master and worker node with components shown in the image below.